expo/expo/docs/versions/unversioned/guides/icons.rst

 @exponent/vector-icons
 ======================

 This library is installed by default on the template project that you create through XDE.
+(If you're adding it to an existing project, you'll need to follow the special instructions in `Existing Projects <#for-existing-projects>`_ below).
 It includes eight icon sets, you can browse all of the icons using the `@exponent/vector-icons directory <https://exponentjs.github.io/vector-icons/>`_.

 .. image:: img/vector-icons-directory.png